-The research in our lab is aimed at understanding the evolution of functional diversity, using an integrative, cross-disciplinary approach.
-This includes measures of whole-organismal performance, such as swimming in fish; morphology, including size and shape; and statical approaches, including phylogenetic comparative methods, model selection and mixed-models.
+Our lab often measures whole-organismal performance, such as swimming in fish, feeding in praying mantises, and gliding in mammals.
+This often requires identifying individual animals and ensuring they are healthy and able to perform well.
 We work on live animals and students involved in our research are required to complete IACUC training.
-The lab is set up to house many fish individually in 5.5 and 10 gallon aquaria, along with larger tanks for larger fish and swordtail breeding stocks.
+Our fish room houses many fish individually in 5.5 and 10 gallon aquaria, along with larger tanks for larger fish and swordtail breeding stocks (30 – 300 gallon).
+We also house our praying mantids in the fish room, often individually in 2.5 gallon aquaria and 32 oz plastic cups when they are small.
 Work in the lab requires care and maintenance of animals to ensure they are healthy and perform well.
 This entails getting your hands wet

 We measure both linear morphological traits and landmark based morphology using geometric morphometrics on live and preserved specimens.
 Both are used throughout our research to understand how morphology evolves and relates to function.

 Most of the research in the lab is conducted in a comparative framework, utilizing modern phylogenetic tools.
 We do not build phylogenetic trees, but we use them to understand the evolution of structure/function relationships.
 This has included the evolution of morphology from museum specimens (see.
 Oufiero, Gartner et al. 2011, Oufiero and Gartner 2014, Price et al. 2014), physiological data from previously published research (see Angilletta et al. 2006, Vant Sant et al. 2012) as well as physiological and functional traits measured in the lab, such as swimming performance and its underlying predictors (see Oufiero et al. 2014, Evolution).